 Richard is truly honored and grateful to give students the opportunity to grow in their confidence, self-expression, creativity, and love of the performing arts at The Stage School.
 He and his wife Amanda have been providing top quality training in the performing arts to students across Chicagoland since 2008.
 Prior to starting The Stage School, Richard performed and taught with numerous companies including Missoula Children's Theatre, Nevada Theatre Company, Victory Gardens, Piven Theatre, Quest Theatre Ensemble, Bailiwick Repertory, Talisman Theatre, plus numerous others.
 Film and television credits include The Weatherman, The Lake House, and ER.
 These days Richard is giving his focus on being a husband, father, and Principal at The Stage School.
 He hopes you will join the Stage School family, and we can give your child the tools to succeed, both on and off the stage.

-erica zintek petro - drama (the company), The Premier Program
+erica zintek petro - drama (the company), Rising Stars

-Erica Zintek Petro was born and raised in Chicago and received her B.F.A in acting from Wright State University in Ohio where she trained in several acting methods and styles including: Improv, Shakespeare, Stage Combat, Stanislavski, Meisner, and Viewpoints, which she trained directly with Tina Landau of the Steppenwolf Theatre Company.
-Upon graduation, Erica spent four years as a Tour Actor/Director with Missoula Children's Theatre having the unique opportunity to work in schools, theaters, military bases, and communities across the U.S., Canada, and Europe.
-Over her four years with Missoula Children's Theatre, she has performed and directed children five through eighteen years-old in such shows as "Cinderella", "The Princess and the Pea", "Rumpelstiltskin", "Snow White and the Seven Dwarfs", and "Beauty Lou and the Country Beast".
+Erica Zintek Petro was born and raised in Chicago and received her B.F.A. in acting from Wright State University in Ohio where she trained in several acting methods and styles including: Improv, Shakespeare, Stage Combat, Stanislavski, Meisner, and Viewpoints, which she trained directly with Tina Landau of the Steppenwolf Theatre Company.
+Upon graduation, Erica spent four years traveling as a Tour Actor/Director with Missoula Children's Theatre having the unique opportunity to work in schools, theaters, military bases, and communities across the U.S., Canada, and Europe.
+Over her four years with Missoula Children's Theatre, she has performed and directed such shows as "Cinderella", "The Princess and the Pea", "Rumpelstiltskin", "Snow White and the Seven Dwarfs", and "Beauty Lou and the Country Beast".
 Erica has spent the past seven years as a Teaching Artist specializing in both Children’s Theatre and Dance working with several companies on both the north and south sides of the Chicagoland area.
-Erica is thrilled to be a part of The Stage School and is looking forward to helping each student reach their goals as a performing artist!
+Erica is thrilled to continue working with the students of The Stage School and is looking forward to helping each student reach their goals as a performing artist!

 Allison is so excited to be at The Stage School!
 She is a teaching artist and actor in the Chicagoland area.
 She calls Andersonville home now, but recently moved from Columbia, Missouri where she grew up and went to school, earning her BFA in Theatre Arts from Stephens College.
 While in Columbia she taught hundreds of children of all ages for over 6 years at TRYPS (Theatre Reaching Young People & Schools) Institute - the same theatre where she first stepped on stage and fell in love with acting.
 She recently directed a production of The Wizard of Oz at TRYPS and worked as a fellow for the Okoboji Summer Theatre, and while here in Chicago she has performed with New Millennium Theatre Company, Public House Theatre, and Three Brothers Theater Company, among others.
 As a teacher she loves playing creative, fun games that teach fundamental theatre skills - as well as skills for just about everything else.
 Children's Theatre is a place where every child can grow and express themselves in their own unique way, and Allison cannot wait to make some art with the students at The Stage School